djedjito/nextjs-template/AI_RULES.md

     *   Write all new code in TypeScript.
     *   Strive for strong typing and leverage TypeScript's features to improve code quality and maintainability.
 Avoid using `any` where possible.

-By following these guidelines, we can build a more robust, maintainable, and consistent application.
+By following these guidelines, we can build a more robust, maintainable, secure and consistent application.